Blendify/blender-manual/blender_docs/manual/files/import_export/collada.rst

    This is ongoing development and a less ambiguous method may be provided in the future.
 Sort by Object Name
-   The export order of data is bound to internal object order and it can not be influenced in a reliable way. this option ensures that the Geometry nodes and the Object nodes are both exported in alphabetical order.
+   The export order of data is bound to internal object order and it can not be influenced in a reliable way.
+   This option ensures that the Geometry nodes and the Object nodes are both exported in alphabetical order.
 Keep Bind Info
    When a rig is imported to Blender, then the rig's bind pose will be used as Blender's rest pose.
    So all Matrix information of the original rest pose is lost.